mnmnotmail/website/volunteered.md

 given a client application with features missing in today's email.
 So I composed a client to-do list, which quickly ballooned past modesty.
-In Spring 2019, I released the first preview to a small audience, and as of January 2021, there have been eight more preview releases.
+In Spring 2019, I released the first preview to a small audience, and as of this writing, there have been eight more preview releases.

 At this stage, TMTP & mnm need your support to reach v1.0.
 That means:
-- Donors: [support me on Patreon](https://www.patreon.com/networkimprov){:target="_blank"} (I can't keep coding without food :-)
+- Donors: [support me on Patreon](https://www.patreon.com/networkimprov){:target="_blank"} (I'm getting hungry!)
-- Contributors: add features, perform code review, and invent new test cases.
+- Contributors: add features, perform code reviews, and invent new test cases.
 - Experimenters: try the client & server in different environments, and report back.
 - Evangelists: put the word out on blogs, social media, and discussion forums!